spacemeshos/svm/docs/go-spacemesh-integration.md

 Here is the list of things that won't be included in SVM 0.2 but must be in the subsequent 0.3 version.

 #### Generic Call Method ABI
-Requires more research.
+Needs more research.

 #### Transient Events
 We'd like SVM to emit events that will be persisted for an ephemeral amount of time.
 <br/>
 By having transient events, we can avoid the feature abuse done on other chains.
 <br/>
-This capablity should become very useful for debugging and the transaction Explorer.
+This capability should become very useful for debugging and the transaction Explorer.
 <br/>
 The events won't be part of a Receipt.